bubstance/templeos-plus/README.md

 Syncs the contents of the included Home directory into the TempleOS image.
 ```

 This will create a raw 512MiB (~537MB) virtual disk image, which is a safe minimum and should be more than enough for most use cases.
-You can adjust the size by editing the value of `QEMU_IMG_SIZE` in `config.sh`.
+You can adjust the size by editing the value of `QEMU_IMG_SIZE` in `base.conf`.
 No suffix indicates kibibytes, `M` is for mebibytes, `G` is for gibibytes.

 The supplied base configuration runs TempleOS with 2GiB of RAM and as many CPU cores as your system has available.
-You can change this by editing the value of the `-m` flag in `config.sh`; the value is in MiB by default.
+You can change this by editing the value of the `-m` flag in `base.conf`; the value is in MiB by default.
 512MiB is the absolute minimum amount of RAM required for TempleOS to boot.

 Running the VM
 --------------